beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/environments.md

 ## Overview

-Begin offers three hosted environments out of the box: `testing`, `staging`, and `production`.
-(Of course, Begin also supports full [local development](/en/getting-started/quickstart/#working-locally).)
+Each of your Begin app's three hosted environments (`testing`, `staging`, and `production`) has its own set of independently configurable environment variables.

-Your `testing`, `staging`, and `production` environments have independent, fully configurable variables in Begin, with the environment name available by default under `NODE_ENV`.
+The name of each environment is available by default as `NODE_ENV`.

-Configured variables are available to all routes within each environment at runtime.
+Configured variables are available to all processes within each environment at runtime.

 ## Adding variables